matteo-merzi/website-searcher/README.md

 * writeResults receives the search results through an inbound channel that parallelSearch created and writes the output into a file.

 ### Solution B
 Solutuon B uses a buffered channel as a semaphore to limit the number of go routines running at the same time.
 This solution lacks modularity and it is specifically tailored for this excercise.
-The reason why I am including this solution is because it runs faster then solution A even if it would be a problem to upgrade it.
+The reason why I am including this solution is because it runs marginally faster then solution A (could depends on internet connection).

 ##### Architecture
 * buffered channel works as a semaphore.
 Only a limited number of slots are available.